wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/pid-video.rst

 PID Introduction Video by WPI
 =============================
-Did you ever have trouble designing a robot system to move quickly, then stop at exactly the desired position.
-This can come up with driving fixed distances or speeds, operating arms and elevators, or any other motor controlled system that needs to operate to specific set points.
-In this video WPI Professor Dmitry Berenson talks about robot controls and how PID controls work.
+Have you ever had trouble designing a robot system to move quickly and then stop at exactly a desired position?
+Challenges like this can arise when driving fixed distances or speeds, operating an arm or elevator, or any other motor controlled system that requires specific motion.
+In this video, WPI Professor Dmitry Berenson talks about robot controls and how PID controls work.

 .. raw:: html